wafflescloud/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
+* is a member of Cats of NUS
 * has a need to manage a significant number of contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts of NUS cats, and other Cats of NUS members faster than a typical mouse/GUI driven app

 ### User stories